IgnisDa/ryot/docs/content/integrations.md

 must be saved to your profile.
 To do so, go to the "Settings" tab and add a new integration under the "Integrations" tab.

+You can configure the interval at which the data is fetched from the external using the `integration.pull_every_minutes` configuration key.
+Defaults to `5` (minutes).

 ### Audiobookshelf

 !!! warning